PublicPlugin/NetworkAPI-V1/README.md

 - CloudPlayer-NAME: CloudSimplifier.getInstance().getIPlayerManager().getCloudPlayer(name);
 - OfflinePlayer-UUID: CloudSimplifier.getInstance().getIPlayerManager().getOfflinePlayer(uuid);
 - OfflinePlayer-NAME: CloudSimplifier.getInstance().getIPlayerManager().getOfflinePlayer(name);
-- Maintenance-Togge (for current-group): CloudSimplifier.getInstance().getIServiceManager().changeMaintenance( true / false );
+- Maintenance-Toggle (for current-group): CloudSimplifier.getInstance().getIServiceManager().changeMaintenance( true / false );
-- Maintenance-Togge (for extra group ): CloudSimplifier.getInstance().getIServiceManager().changeMaintenance( true / false , GROUPNAME );
+- Maintenance-Toggle (for extra group ): CloudSimplifier.getInstance().getIServiceManager().changeMaintenance( true / false , GROUPNAME );
 - Get cached CloudPlayers from the current server: CloudSimplifier.getInstance().getIServiceManager().getCachedCloudPlayers(); - it returns a map with a UUID and the CloudPlayer!

 # Player
 Coin management etc. is possible with the "NetworkPlayer".
 The "NetworkPlayer" can be queried with the query "final INetworkPlayer<?> iNetworkPlayer = NetworkAPI.getInstance().getiNetworkPlayerCache().getINetworkPlayer( NAME OR UUID );".
-Example: iNetworkPlayer.getCoin();
+Example: iNetworkPlayer.getCoins();

 # Database
 MongoDB - Installation: